 Study Abroad in Germany / NAU CIE

-The Center for International Education (CIE) and the Department of Global Languages and Cultures (GLC) announce the Laski Scholarship for the Study Abroad in Germany.
-This scholarship is for student studying abroad in the Federal Republic of Germany.
+The Center for International Education (CIE) and the Department of Global Languages and Cultures (GLC) announce the Laski Scholarship for Studying Abroad in Germany.
+This scholarship is specifically for students studying abroad in the Federal Republic of Germany.

 These funds shall be used as a scholarship by a graduate or undergraduate student with the following criteria:

 - We encourage all students with financial need to apply for consideration (students must have filed FAFSA).
 If any student wishes to accept an amount less than the amounts below due to financial aid issues, please contact Alexandria.McConocha@nau.edu.

 - Graduate/Undergraduate in good standing enrolled at Northern Arizona University;

 - Participating in an NAU study abroad program through the Center of International Education;

 - Financial Need (verified through NAU financial aid - students must have applied for FAFSA);